 About the Poverty Challenge

-Poverty is a complex issue that affects thousands of people in Kingston alone, but some of the problems that cause it to exist can be fixed.
+Poverty is a complex issue that affects hundreds of tens of people in Ontario alone, but some of the problems that cause it to exist can be fixed.
 The Poverty Challenge will give you experience and support you need to become an agent of social change.